Vigorously Fighting For What Our Clients Deserve

 Determining Liability After A Construction Accident

-Typically, numerous parties involved in a construction project, determining liability can be complicated.
+Typically, there are numerous parties involved in a construction project, so determining liability can be complicated.
 In most cases, however, construction accidents can be traced back to safety violations, faulty products, a lack of training or a combination of all three.

 In a fall accident, for instance, inadequate, missing, improperly fitted or faulty fall protection may play a role.
 In a scaffolding collapse, inadequate training, disregarding weight limits, faulty materials or even improper use could be to blame.
 Sometimes, reckless operation of machines or heavy equipment, combined with faulty parts and other safety hazards on the construction site, may all contribute to a construction accident.
 Reach out to a construction accident attorney at Eames Law Group to discuss the potentially liable parties in your case.